Apply Now!Program Overview

 - Online Skype or in-person interview once questionnaire and applicable test score(s) have been submitted

-whose skills do meet the standard of the MBA Preparation Program will
+whose skills do not meet the standard of the MBA Preparation Program will

 be advised to enter the Intensive English Program.
 Students may apply to